Meet Our Artistic Team

 She is a longtime member of Mason’s School of Theater faculty in the areas of Performance and Theater Education.
 She was named a 2013 “Teacher of Distinction” and was a 2014 TEDxGeorgeMasonU speaker (“Magic Moments: the Transformative Power of Theater").
 She previously taught at the Studio Theatre Acting Conservatory and the John F. Kennedy Center for the Performing Arts.
 Her professional memberships include The Screen Actors Guild-American Federation of Television and Radio Artists, Actor’s Equity Association, and the Educational Theatre Association.

-Mary’s directing credits include An Experiment with an Air Pump and Shakespeare in Hollywood (George Mason University); Still Beating Hearts and A Godless Man (Theater of the First Amendment First Light Festival); Happy Holidays, Charlie Brown, 101 Dalmatians, It’s a Wonderful Life: A Live Radio Play; Willy Wonka, Jr.; Peter Pan, Jr.; A Seussified Christmas Carol; Alice in Wonderland, Jr.; Suessical, Jr,; A Midwinter Eve's Dream; Beauty and the Beast, Jr.; Singin' in the Rain, Jr,; and Mulan, Jr. (AFYP).
+Mary’s directing credits include An Experiment with an Air Pump and Shakespeare in Hollywood (George Mason University); Still Beating Hearts and A Godless Man (Theater of the First Amendment First Light Festival); Happy Holidays, Charlie Brown, 101 Dalmatians, It’s a Wonderful Life: A Live Radio Play; Willy Wonka, Jr.; Peter Pan, Jr.; A Seussified Christmas Carol; Alice in Wonderland, Jr.; Seussical, Jr,; A Midwinter Eve's Dream; Beauty and the Beast, Jr.; Singin' in the Rain, Jr,; and Mulan, Jr. (AFYP), and James and the Giant Peach, Jr.

 Kaity Cookson - Assistant Director of Outreach and Programs